Information and advice on voting correctly

 You can vote either by:

-placing the envelope in the special letterbox for ballot papers, usually located at the offices of your commune, before the deadline indicated in the voting papers on voting Sunday.
+placing the envelope in the special letterbox for ballot papers, usually located at the offices of your commune, before the deadline indicated in the voting papers.

 going to the polling station.
 The opening hours are indicated on the voting papers.